 Initially after surgery, the breasts will feel tight and firm.
 This is because your breast tissue needs to stretch to accommodate the new implants.
 When the breasts are firm, they will appear further apart.
 As the breasts relax, the breasts will move more freely on your chest wall, and clothing, bras and bikini tops will help them to move closer together.
 How close they will be will depend upon your implant size, your the soft tissue characteristics of your breasts, and the natural distance between your breasts.
 You can view diagrams and learn more about this topic here.

-New stretch marks are unusual after augmentation.
+New stretch marks are very unusual after augmentation.
 In our experience, when patients see stretch marks shortly after surgery, they can usually be found on the pre-surgical photographs.

 Occasionally, a rash may develop a couple of days to a few weeks after surgery in a location remote from the incision or on the breasts such as the trunk or extremities.
 The rash may get worse and spread to other parts of the body.
 This may be a drug allergy rash.
 Other than symptomatic care as described above, there is nothing to do.
-If this should happen to you, please contact Dr. Epstein to discuss if you need to be seen right away versus at the next available appointment.
+If this should happen to you, please contact Dr. Epstein to discuss if you need to be seen right away versus at your next scheduled appointment.

 Concerns About Size: